‘Big Brother’ Star Lisa Appleton Takes A Page From Emily Ratajkowski’s Book

 — Lisa Appleton (@MsLisaAppleton) January 31, 2017

 According to the Daily Mail, Lisa walked around the raunchy neighborhood and drank a bottle of beer before she stepped into a sex shop to pick up some souvenirs.
-The reality star – who previously appeared on Celebrities On Benefits – recently opened up to Lizzie Cundy on Fubar Radio about how she was conned into receiving income support.
+The reality star, who previously appeared on Celebrities On Benefits, recently opened up to Lizzie Cundy on Fubar Radio about how she was conned into receiving income support.

 “It was very controversial because it can happen to anyone,” she told the radio show host.